groonga/groonga/doc/source/reference/executables/groonga.rst

      Output nothing into the log.

    ``time``
-     Output time stamp into the log.
+     Output timestamp into the log.

    ``message``
      Output log message into the log.